linuxserver/docker-documentation/general/swag.md

 We'll need to make sure that we are using a dns provider that is supported by this image.
 Currently the following dns plugins are supported: `cloudflare`, `cloudxns`, `digitalocean`, `dnsimple`, `dnsmadeeasy`, `google`, `luadns`, `nsone`, `ovh`, `rfc2136` and `route53`.
 Your dns provider by default is the provider of your domain name and if they are not supported, it is very easy to switch to a different dns provider.
 [Cloudflare](https://www.cloudflare.com/) is recommended due to being free and reliable.
 To switch to Cloudflare, you can register for a free account and follow their steps to point the nameservers to Cloudflare.
 The rest of the instructions assume that we are using the cloudflare dns plugin.

 On our dns provider, we'll create an `A` record for the main domain and point it to our server IP (wan).
 We'll also create a CNAME for `*` and point it to the `A` record for the domain.
-On Cloudflare, we'll click on the orange cloud to turn it grey so that it is dns only and not cached/proxied by Cloudflare, which would add more complexities.
+On Cloudflare, we'll click on the orange cloud(A or CNAME record or Both?) to turn it grey so that it is dns only and not cached/proxied by Cloudflare, which would add more complexities.

 Now, let's get the container set up.